Anoncheg1/emacs-async1/README.md

 # async1

 **async1** is an Emacs Lisp package for building static pipelines of asynchronous functions, supporting both sequential and parallel execution patterns.
 It provides a simple interface to compose async chains of callbacks, with customizable result aggregation for parallel steps.
+Also provide help functions for better handling plist.

 Async callbacks don't return "futures/promises".
 Instead, together they build chain of calls that executed according to pipeline, asynchronous.